 To address this knowledge gap, we employed a well-established HF rat model replicating clinical outcomes and employed a multidisciplinary approach spanning behavioral, electrophysiological, neuroanatomical, molecular, and systemic physiological analyses.
 Our investigations revealed neuroinflammation, hypoperfusion/hypoxia, and neuronal deficits in the hippocampus of HF rats, correlating with disease progression.
 Increased expression of Ang II receptor type 1a (AT1aRs) in hippocampal microglia preceded neuroinflammation onset.
-Blocking AT1Rs with the therapeutic drug Losartan efficiently reversed neuroinflammatory endpoints, improving cognitive performance in HF rats, potentially initiating the neuroinflammatory cascade.
+Blocking AT1Rs with the therapeutic drug Losartan efficiently reversed neuroinflammatory endpoints, improving cognitive performance in HF rats.
+Additionally, we demonstrated that circulating Ang II could access the hippocampal parenchyma in HF rats, potentially initiating the neuroinflammatory cascade.